Nexysweb/DevelopmentConsultingFramework/ddl-json.md

 ### Explicit variables

-Explicit variables need to be explicitly specified when inserting a record
+Explicit variables need to be explicitly specified when inserting a record (are part of the payload)

+### Implicit variables

+are not explicitly stated.
+E.g. taken from auth (`userId`)

 ### System variables